Safety, Compatibility and Efficiency are our priorities

 The authorized Interoperability Testing Centers are

 Products must comply with the latest version of the Qi specification.
 When a new version of the specification is released, the WPC specifies the so-called 'grace period' during which testing against the older version is still allowed.
 At the end of the grace period, the ATLs will stop using the older version of the specification and test new products with the latest version.
 The duration of grace period depends on the complexity of the changes.
-WPC members can find the details about the applicable grace periods here.
+The applicable grace periods are explained here.

 The latest Qi specification is version 1.2.3.
 With few exceptions, the manufacture and sales of version 1.0 and 1.1 products is no longer permitted.